 The Recreational Diving Projects ACOP applies when one or more of the divers engaged in the project "are at work".
+Recreational Diving is not permitted in the Port.

 6.7.3 Permission for Diving Operations

 Clearing fouled propellers, scrubbing the bottom of boats, checking underwater fittings or recovering items lost overboard in the marina, would normally be considered to be a "work activity".
 However, if the work is undertaken by a sports diver who says they receive no payment or, is the owner of the boat then this usually places them outside the scope of the Diving Regulations.
 However, before anyone carries out any diving operation within the marina, they must obtain the prior permission of the Harbour Master.